GedasGa/Portfolio-Site/README.md

 ## About the project

 This Portfolio Website was build using newest Bootstrap v4.0 framework.
-Bootstrap let's you easily and efficiently scale your websites and applications with a single code base, from phones to tablets to desktops with CSS media queries.I have just included Bootstrap's compiled CSS and JS, using the Bootstrap CDN.
+Bootstrap let's you easily and efficiently scale your websites and applications with a single code base, from phones to tablets to desktops with CSS media queries.
+I have just included Bootstrap's compiled CSS and JS, using the Bootstrap CDN.
 In additon to this, I have added Font Awesome icons via CDN.

 ## This project consists for the following files: